- Nominations may be submitted beginning at 8 a.m. CT on Monday, October 17, 2022.

-- Franchisees may submit up to five nominations from each Right at Home territory owned.
-(This means that if you own 2 territories, you can submit up to 10 nominations.)
+- Franchisees may submit one nomination from each Right at Home territory owned.
+(This means that if you own 4 territories, you can submit up to 4 nominations.)

 - Provide direct care to clients as a primary function of their job.

-- 600 hours of caregiving experience with Right at Home.
+- Have 600 hours of caregiving experience with Right at Home.

 - Consistently follow company policies and have consistent attendance.

-Additionally, nominated caregivers should exhibit the following considerations:
+Additionally, a nominated caregiver should exhibit the following considerations:

 - Actively demonstrates pride in being a Right at Home caregiver.